So you bought the RV.. and now you’re learning about all these different clubs & memberships to join.

 (Caution, make sure you have lots of bandwidth available – this is a nearly hour long video.
 While pricing has changed since this was filmed, the content is still relevant – the text version below is kept fairly up to date however.)

-Here are links to the clubs we talk about in the video above:
+Here are links to the clubs we still retain memberships with:

 Escapees / Xscapers – www.escapees.com / www.xscapers.com ($49.95/yr)